dimitrisnl/dotfiles/README.md

-Here are my configuration files for
+Here are my configurations for my development environment.
+Updated constantly.

-- Ghostty
-- Helix
-- Git
-- Zsh

 I've also included a custom theme for Ghostty and Helix.